Nils-TUD/Escape/README.md

   Escape has some architecture-specific drivers and some common drivers that are architecture- independent.
 Currently, there are:
     * common
-        * fs: The filesystem.
-Has a nearly complete ext2-rev0 fs and a iso9660 fs.
-Additionally it manages mount-points.
+        * ext2: a nearly complete ext2-rev0 fs
+        * iso9660: a iso9660 fs (cd fs).
+        * http: presents a HTTP accessible resource as a file
+        * lo: the loopback driver
+        * pipe: realizes a pipe
+        * ramdisk: a fs backend that sits in RAM
+        * tcpip: a TCP/IP stack (v4 only atm)
         * uimng: multiplexes input- and output-devices between its clients.
 	  A client gets an UI which supplies him with keyboard- and mouse- events and provides him a screen.
 Both text- and graphical interfaces